moon-dragon/Vapor/README.md

 instructions.
 The love.js is the already packaged game and only needs to be run on a web server.

-To contribute to the game download the love.js files
+To contribute to the game download the main.lua, config.lua and assets folder and add to your own project.